crypticminds/ColdStorage/README.md

 ```

 Images can be persisted into the internal storage using the **"persistImageToDisk"** parameter.
-You can specify how long images should be stored in the disk by passing **"timeToLiveForDiskStorage"** to the **Cache.initialize** method.
-By default all data is kept in the disk for upto 2 days.

-After the image views have been annotated , bind the class where the image views are present using the method
+After the image views have been annotated , bind the class where the image views are present using the method **Cache.bind(object).**
-Cache.bind(objectOfClass).

 You can pass the activity, fragement or the view to which the annotated ImageViews belong to.

-In an activity, the method should be called after setContentView and in a fragemnt it should be called
+In an activity, the method should be called after setContentView and in a fragemnt it should be called in **onViewCreated** method.
-in onViewCreated method.

 ```kotlin
      override fun onCreate(savedInstanceState: Bundle?) {